At U.N., Trump demands action against China over virus, Xi urges cooperation

 In introducing Xi’s remarks, China’s U.N. ambassador Zhang Jun said China “resolutely rejects the baseless accusations against China.”

 “The world is at a crossroads.
-At this moment, the world needs more solidarity and cooperation, but not confrontation,” he said.
+At this moment, the world needs more solidarity and cooperation, but not confrontation.”

 ‘GET THROUGH THIS TOGETHER’

-In his address, in what appeared to be an implicit rebuke to Trump, Xi called for a global response to the coronavirus and giving a leading role to the World Health Organization, which the U.S. president has announced plans to leave.
+Xi’s address contained what appeared to be an implicit rebuke to Trump, calling for a global response to the coronavirus and a leading role for the World Health Organization, which the U.S. president has announced plans to leave.

 “Facing the virus, we should enhance solidarity and get through this together,” he said.
 “We should follow the guidance of science, give full play to the leading role of the World Health Organization and launch a joint international response to beat this pandemic.
 Any attempt of politicizing the issue, or stigmatization, must be rejected.”